-How Do You Achieve A True Rich Black Print?
+How Do You Achieve a True Rich Black Print?

 Our Preferred Rich Black Formula: 60/40/40/100